YoussefHawash/ZX16-ISS-G3/README.md

 # G3 - ZX16 Instruction Set Simulator (ISS)

 ## Project Objective

 The goal of this project is to design and implement an **Instruction Set Simulator (ISS)** for the **ZX16 architecture** - an open-source, educational ISA inspired by RISC-V and developed at the American University in Cairo (AUC).
-Our simulator emulates the ZX16 CPU, handles memory and register operations, executes binary-encoded instructions, and supports both terminal and visual testing environments.
+Our simulator emulates the ZX16 CPU, handles memory and register operations, executes binary-encoded instructions, and supports both terminal and visual testing environments, while enriching user experience with tools that will help them throught the simulation such as, **Memory Inspector** and **Binary to Hex Converter**.

 We extended the project with a complete **graphical frontend**, making it intuitive for users to load `.bin` files, step through instructions, and visually debug CPU behavior.

----

 ## Key Features

 - **Full ZX16 ISA instruction support**
-- **Real-time disassembly** via a custom-built disassembler
+- **Real-time disassembling** via a custom-built disassembler
 - **64 KB memory map** with hardware-mapped I/O
 - **2D Tiled Graphics System** (320 * 240 QVGA resolution)
 - **Interactive Keyboard Input**